pkshefi/Poll_Bot/README.md

 A Bot who can do infinity voting

-poll ~ phython
+Installation:

 - install pip install

-config py
+- config py

+Create/Edit the file:

+- run poll.py